alvarogarcia7/blog_source/source/_posts/2015-12-03-desksurfing-survival-tips.markdown

   Example: reading by yourself is an activity with good ROI, but reading and discussing with others might have an even higher return.
 Other social activities can even have a higher returns.

+## Be content

+  * Make the most of it, but whatever happens is for the best.
+There will be times when your host(s) cannot dedicate time to you, as they also have responsibilities of their own.
+Bring a backlog of things to do so you can fill the spare time.
+  * The most of the learning is to be done in your side, and will not be chewed for you.
+Prepare for deep thinking and reasoning.